postgrespro/pg_probackup/Documentation.md

     pg_probackup checkdb [-B backup_dir] [-D data_dir]

 This physical verification works similar to [page validation](#page-validation) that is done during backup with several differences:
-- `checkdb` is read-only unlike `backup`
+- `checkdb` is read-only
-- if corrupted page is detected `checkdb` is not aborted, but carry on, until every page in the cluster is validated
+- if corrupted page is detected, `checkdb` is not aborted, but carry on, until all pages in the cluster are validated
 - `checkdb` do not strictly require **the backup catalog**, so it can be used to verify database clusters that are **not** [added to the backup catalog](#adding-a-new-backup-instance).

 If **backup_dir** is omitted, then [connection options](#connection-options) and **data_dir** must be provided via environment variables or command-line options.